ThomasCloarec/PlaNetShooter/README.md

 - Unzip the archive
 - Launch a Server ("Server-PlaNetShooter.jar" file)
 - Launch clients on any computer on the same local network as the server ("Client-PlaNetShooter.jar" file)
-- Now the hardest one : PLAY :sunglasses:

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.